Blackbird Has Spoken: Part 4

-Twenty minutes later Dr. Stricklen was escorted out in handcuffs, struggling against the officers and shouting threats to Gimmler and Muriel, and epithets against Cloe.
+Twenty minutes later Dr. Stricklen was escorted out in handcuffs, struggling against the officers and shouting threats to Gimmler, Muriel, and Cloe.

 As the doors to the unit shut, Muriel looked at the remaining group with a sardonic smile.
 "Pop goes the weasel!"

-Twelve patients on Mercy Hospital's eleventh floor, sat in a circle in the common room, as they did every evening after visiting hours were over.
+Twelve patients on Mercy Hospital's eleventh floor sat in a circle in the common room as they did every evening after visiting hours were over.
 Patients came and went daily, so there were a couple of new haunted faces, and a few absent ones who had been discharged.
-Eyes were etched with fatigue and anxiety held everyone in it's grasp after the terrible and traumatizing day on the unit, all except one young lady - Cloe Ludlow.
-She was oddly behaving in a very up mood, chattering like a magpie to Ivy and Jeb, both on either side of her.
-Ivy noticed Jeb looking more and more agitated.
-Finally he got up and moved across the circle.
+Eyes were etched with fatigue and anxiety held everyone in it's grip after the terrible and traumatizing day on the unit, all except one young lady - Cloe Ludlow.
+Oddly, she was behaving very hyper, talking rapidly and making random comments that had nothing to do with anything going on around her.
+Ivy and Jeb were on on either side of her.
+Jeb, looking more and more agitated, got up and moved across the circle.
 Ivy rested her hand on Cloe's thigh and put her finger to her mouth.